derricks/derricks.github.io/books_without_pictures.md

 ## _Mystery & Mayhem_, Katherine Woodfine (editor)
 ![](https://images-na.ssl-images-amazon.com/images/I/51phJ1M5JjL._SX324_BO1,204,203,200_.jpg)

 Our daughter became hooked on mysteries after reading the _Wells & Wong_ series (see below), and so she enjoyed this collection of short mysteries.
-Many involve characters in the authors' main series (though, sadly, not Robin Steven's story, which takes place in a more modern setting than Wells & Wong), so it was also a great way to find other series she might like.
-The authors represented here are in England or heavily-influenced-by-England countries, ranging across time periods and featuring a diverse set of boys and girls as the main crime solvers.
+Many involve characters in the authors' main series (though, sadly, not Robin Stevens' story, which takes place in a more modern setting than Wells & Wong), so it was also a great way to find other series she might like.
+The stories here are largely set in England or heavily-influenced-by-England countries, ranging across time periods and featuring a diverse set of boys and girls as the main crime solvers.

 ## _The Detective's Assistant_, Kate Hannigan
 ![](https://images-na.ssl-images-amazon.com/images/I/61HD3I+laGL._SX336_BO1,204,203,200_.jpg)